Security-Onion-Solutions/securityonion-docs/suricata.rst

 Diagnostic Logging
 ------------------

 If you need to troubleshoot Suricata, check ``/opt/so/log/suricata/suricata.log``.
-Some logs may also be seen with the following command:
+Depending on what you’re looking for, you may also need to look at the :ref:`docker` logs for the container:

 ::